videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 So far, only code has been added to Ink projects.
 There is also another type of text that can be added that helps with understanding how code works: comments.

-In programming terminology, a comment is some text that is included in code but is ignored when it is run. *A comment is some text for the author or as a reminder of how something works*.
+In programming terminology, a comment is some text that is included in code but is ignored when it is run.

+*A comment is text written for an author or as a reminder of how something works*.

 Comments can also simply be used as notes to help keep track of things in a project as an author works on it.

 Comments in Ink are added through using two forward slashes, `//`.
 Anything that follows the slashes until the next line is considered a new comment.
 This also includes adding comments on lines after code as well.

 Anything from the two slashes to the end of the line is a comment and ignored by Ink.

 ```ink
 // These are all comments.